yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/StandaloneVersion/README.md

-# Install dlib and face_recognition on a Raspberry Pi
+# Install dependency on a Raspberry Pi

-Instructions tested with a Raspberry Pi 2 with an 8GB memory card.
-Probably also works fine on a Raspberry Pi 3.
+Instructions tested with a Raspberry PiZeroW  with an 8GB memory card.
+Probably also works fine on  Raspberry Pi2/3/4

 ## Steps